scality/hdclient/docs/Design.rst

 --------------

 Since the have several hyperdrives to store data on, the question of how to select them on a put.
-Ideally the seelction algorthm should perform akin to a wear-levelling SSD algorithm, essentially smoothing keys over hyerpdrives depending on their current capacity: available space, status, etc.
+Ideally the selection algorithm should perform akin to a wear-levelling SSD algorithm, essentially smoothing keys over hyperdrives depending on their current capacity: available space, status, etc.

 The available hyperdrives may also be organized in a tree hierarchy (site, rack, etc), where we could decide to only store a single or multiple fragments - dubbed affinity.
 Finally we may reserve some hyperdrives exclusively for data fragments and other for codings.

 Hyperdrives are the deepest level aka leaves of the cluster description, while internal nodes are dubbed Container.